AnaBondiguel/ruby-flowershop-app/README.md

 Bouquets displays bouquet items

 - Placing An Order:
  1. Validate item using bouquets
  2. Add item to order

 - Displays Order and Total Order Price:
  1. Display order items from order
  2. Display order cost using prices from bouquets and items in order

 # R7 Develop an implementation plan
-## outlines how each feature will be implemented and a checklist of tasks for each feature
+## Outlines how each feature will be implemented and a checklist of tasks for each feature
 Feature 1.
 The Flowershop class

 - Attributes: name, bouquet, order